 - The letter must be in English or Hebrew.

 - The letter must appear on official synagogue letterhead.
 It must state the name, location, and telephone number of the congregation, and include your full legal name (as appears on your passport) and parents’ names (and grandparents’ names, where relevant).

 - The letter must bear the rabbi’s signature, and the rabbi’s name and title should appear on the letterhead.

 - If you converted to Judaism, you will be required to submit different documentation proving your completion of the conversion process.
 You will receive further instructions during the application process.

-Fingerprinting for FBI Background Check: All US citizens between the ages of 17-75 require an FBI background check unless the following applies to you:
+Fingerprinting for FBI Background Check: All US citizens over the age of 14 require an FBI background check.

 By appointment only, Call 02-659-5800